-The only pre-election public debate in English will take place on 28 February at the Club of Different Rooms in Tallinn’s Telliskivi Creative City; the debate, ahead of the Estonian general election on 5 March, is organised by Estonishing Evenings, Telliskivi Creative City and Estonian World and six major political parties are represented.
+The only pre-election public debate in English took place on 28 February at the Club of Different Rooms in Tallinn’s Telliskivi Creative City; the debate, ahead of the Estonian general election on 5 March, was organised by Estonishing Evenings, Telliskivi Creative City and Estonian World and seven major political parties were represented.

-On 5 March, Estonian citizens will go to the polls to elect the country’s next parliament.
-Estonian citizens living abroad can cast their votes in advance.
+On 5 March, Estonian citizens went to the polls to elect the country’s next parliament.

 While non-citizens cannot participate in the parliamentary election in Estonia, there are many who would like to get an overview of the Estonian political landscape and different parties’ views on health care, education, economics, environment, immigration, foreign policy, security – and other matters.